noelex/bedrock-interactive-service/README.md

 ```
 iss --stop-command stop --stop-message "Quit correctly" C:\Bedrock\bedrock_server.exe
 ```
-The above command invokes `bedrock_server.exe` when started, and opens TCP port 21331 on localhost waiting for `isc` to connect.
-When stopping `iss`, it will first send "stop" to `bedrock_server.exe` and wait for it to print "Quit correctly", allowing `bedrock_server.exe` to perform clean shutdown.
+The above command invokes `bedrock_server.exe` when executed, and opens TCP port 21331 on localhost waiting for `isc` to connect.
+When `iss` is being stopped, it will first send "stop" to `bedrock_server.exe` and wait for it to print "Quit correctly", allowing `bedrock_server.exe` to perform clean shutdown.

 ## Connecting to hosted application